TariqDaCoder/Application/README.md

 ## Description

-Sports entertainment news application, designed to deliver real-time sports-related content like live scores, news updates, video highlights, and personalized content based on the user's favorite teams and sports.
+Sports entertainment news application, designed to deliver real-time sports-related content like live scores, news updates, video highlights, purchasing event tickets, and an optional user authentication system.
 The edu.metrostate.main objective of a sports app is to keep users informed and engaged with their favorite sports, teams, and athletes.

 ## Group Members